Marmouz82/Marmouz82/README.md

 ### 👯 I’m looking to collaborate on:

-Team project. **Teamwork** is what attracts me the most in web development.
+Team projects. **Teamwork** is what attracts me the most in web development.